Fire marshal: New York City Fire Marshals

 Fire marshals have conducted a number of significant investigations, including the Triangle Shirtwaist Factory fire of 1911.
 They investigate insurance fraud involving arson, and more recently, potential terrorism.
 They also function as expert witnesses in arson cases.
 At times New York fire marshals work undercover and conduct surveillance operations.
 They also coordinate with federal, state and local law enforcement because arsonists are frequently involved in other criminal activity as well, and some investigations, like the 1993 bombing of the World Trade Center, require multiple agencies' skills.

 The first line of duty NYC fire marshal death was from the September 11, 2001, attacks when Marshal Ronald Paul Bucca, disregarding the danger, rushed into the World Trade Center to assist in the rescue of civilians trapped within the towers.
 Bucca, badge 317, a decorated Vietnam War combat veteran, reached the 78th floor of the South Tower along with Battalion Chief Orio Palmer, before the South Tower collapsed.
 The pair had worked on the 1993 investigation at the same site.

 Professional training outside the state at the FBI Academy at Quantico, Virginia, and other locations for New York City marshals was made possible through federal counter-terror grants, subsequent to 9/11, actively supported by Mayor Mike Bloomberg.

 New York State Executive Law, article 6c, sec 159, created an arson control board that mandated every jurisdiction prepare an arson control plan and a strong coordinated arson control program to include certification of investigators in compliance with NFPA 921 and NFPA 1033.
 A state standard of level I and level II fire investigator certification was developed.
 New York City Fire Marshal's training exceeds the requirements of level II.

+Ohio Division of State Fire Marshal

+The Ohio State Fire Marshal is a division within the Ohio Department of Commerce.
+First established in April 1900, the Ohio State Fire Marshal’s mission is to safeguard the public, its property, and the environment from fire and fire-related risks through education, investigation and enforcement.

+Within Ohio’s Division of State Fire Marshal, there are eight unique and specialized bureaus that form a comprehensive effort to ensure public safety throughout the Buckeye State.